vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-service-versioning.md

 ```

 ## <a name="example"></a>Exemplo
- A seguir está uma lista completa do aplicativo cliente.
+ A seguir está uma listagem completa do aplicativo do cliente.

 ```csharp
 using System;